-The following sections describe how to upgrade OpenVMS from the distribution media.
+The following sections describe how to upgrade OpenVMS from the installation media.

 7.1.1.
-Upgrading the System Using Option 1 of the Installation Menu
+Upgrading the System Using Option 1 of the Installation and Upgrade Menu

-A few seconds after you boot the VSI OpenVMS OE DVD, several informational messages followed by the OpenVMS banner and eventually the Installation and Upgrade Menu appears.
+After you boot the VSI OpenVMS installation media, several informational messages are displayed, followed by the OpenVMS banner, and eventually the Installation and Upgrade Menu appears.

-To upgrade the OpenVMS operating system, choose Option (1) on the menu:
+To upgrade the OpenVMS operating system, choose Option 1 on the menu:

-You can install or upgrade the OpenVMS I64 operating system or you can install or upgrade layered products that are included on the OpenVMS I64 distribution media (CD/DVD).
+''' You can install or upgrade the OpenVMS I64 operating system or you can install or upgrade layered products that are included on the OpenVMS I64 distribution media (CD/DVD).
 You can also execute DCL commands and procedures to perform "standalone" tasks, such as backing up the system disk.

-- 1) Upgrade, install or reconfigure OpenVMS I64 Version 8.4-2

-- 2) Display layered products that this procedure can install

-- 3) Install or upgrade layered products

-- 4) Show installed products

-- 5) Reconfigure installed products

-- 6) Remove installed products

-- 7) Find, Install or Undo patches; Show or Delete recovery data

-- 8) Execute DCL commands and procedures
+Please choose one of the following: 1) Upgrade, install or reconfigure OpenVMS I64 V8.4-2L3 2) Display layered products that this procedure can install 3) Install or upgrade layered products 4) Show installed products 5) Reconfigure installed products 6) Remove installed products 7) Find, Install or Undo patches; Show or Delete recovery data 8) Execute DCL commands and procedures 9) Shut down this system Enter CHOICE or ? for help: (1/2/3/4/5/6/7/8/9/? ) 1 '''